kodjokoudakpo/kodjokoudakpo.github.io/_pages/publications.md

 mechanisms. </p>

   <p> <strong> Trade Policy and U.S. Multinationals activities </strong> </p>
  <p align="justify">  This paper studies the implications of trade fragmentation on U.S. Multinational Majority-Owned Foreign Affiliates (MOFA) activities.
 I use data on services trade restrictiveness to document that a higher level of services trade barriers is associated with a higher and persistent decline in US MOFAs' employment and investment.
 To explain the role of the services trade barriers in the decline of U.S. MOFA activities, I build a general equilibrium of trade and Multinational production with a fragmentation of service trade.
-Consistent with my empirical findings using OECD data, the model generates a drop in US MOFAs' activities and output.
+Consistent with my empirical findings using OECD data, the model generates a drop in U.S. MOFAs' activities and output.
 My findings suggest that there is room for policy to mitigate the substantial impacts of service trade restrictions.  </p>

 </div>